 - a.
-When planning any task course, always be aware of the max LoH you can incur before it nullifies the badge or record attempt.
-More detail is given in 4.5. - b.
+When planning a task course, always be aware of the max LoH you can incur before it nullifies the badge or distance record attempt.
+More detail is given in 3.2 and 4.5. - b.
 Do not assume that the LoH value calculated by common flight analysis software is accurate.
 (Other software analysis problems are described in 10.8.)
 If an excessive LoH is indicated, examine closely the waypoint fixes selected by the software.
 Selecting a different waypoint for a free distance task claim can minimize or eliminate a LoH penalty.